ahungry/puny-gui/README.md

 For iterative development, you can run 'super-repl' instead of 'app'.

-The supports the following, thanks to the underlying software being bundled with it:
+The kit supports the following, thanks to the underlying software being bundled with it (via dll for Windows or dynamic linking for GNU/Linux):

 - Script Language (via https://janet-lang.org)
 - Native GUI (via IUP http://webserver2.tecgraf.puc-rio.br/iup/en/)